Sunetra Sarker: Career

 Sarker has played a wide variety of roles in her career.
 Her initial success came when she was cast as recurring character Nisha Batra in the Channel 4 soap opera Brookside from 1988 to 1991, before returning as a regular from 2000 until 2003.
 Sarker also starred in the regional soap opera London Bridge.
 This was followed by her portrayal of Anji Mittel in No Angels from 2004 to 2006.

 Sarker's next notable role was portraying the part of Clare Burns in the BBC drama The Chase, until the show was pulled after its second series.
 In 2007, Sarker was a contestant on the celebrity cooking series Celebrity MasterChef.
 Subsequently, Sarker played the role of Dr Zoe Hanna in the BBC medical drama Casualty from December 2007 until May 2016.
 After her departure was announced, Sarker made a promise to co-star Jamie Davis that she would return for one episode when he decided to leave the programme, a promise she honoured in 2018, appearing in an episode broadcast on 13 January.
+She later reprised the role for another guest stint, with her return set to air in 2024.

 In 2017, she played DCI Jane Burr in the second series of ITV's Safe House.
-Since 2017, Sarker has starred in the Channel 4 drama series Ackley Bridge as Kaneez Paracha, for which she received the award for Best TV Character at the Asian Media Awards.
+From 2017 to 2022, Sarker starred in the Channel 4 drama series Ackley Bridge as Kaneez Paracha, for which she received the award for Best TV Character at the Asian Media Awards.
 On 23 July 2021, it was confirmed that Sarker would become a panellist on Loose Women.